-Anchers Hus is the charmingly preserved home of one of the most celebrated couples in Scandinavian art history, painters Anna Ancher and Michael Ancher, and their daughter, the painter Helga Ancher.
-The interiors is preserved as at the time of Anna Ancher’s death in 1935.
+Anchers Hus is the home of one of the most celebrated couples in Scandinavian art history, painters Anna Ancher and Michael Ancher, and their daughter, the painter Helga Ancher.
+The house and the interiors is preserved as at the time of Anna Ancher’s death in 1935.

 Anchers Hus – home of the Ancher family